altomator/Image_Retrieval/README.md

 #### Transform

 ##### Image recognition
-We've used IBM Watson Visual Recognition API.
+We've used IBM Watson [Visual Recognition] API(https://www.ibm.com/watson/developercloud/doc/visual-recognition/index.html).
+The script calls the API to perform visual recognition of content or human faces.

 ##### Image classification
+Inception-v3 model (Google's convolutional neural network) has been retrained on a 12 classes datasets.

+##### Image toolkit

 #### Load
 An XML database (BaseX.org) is used.
-Querying the metadata is done with XQuery (see https://github.com/altomator/EN-data_mining for   details)
-The web app uses IIIF API and Mansory JavaScript library for image display.
+Querying the metadata is done with XQuery (see https://github.com/altomator/EN-data_mining for   details).
+The web app uses [IIIF Image API](http://iiif.io/api/image/2.0/) and [Mansory](https://masonry.desandro.com/) grid layout JavaScript library for image display.